-- (1) A description of the hydrogeologic conditions in proximity to the well(s) that includes: - a. the surface geology - b. the depth interval of the proposed water bearing zone - c. the anticipated thickness of the water bearing zone - d. a statement of whether the water bearing zone is anticipated to be in unconfined or confined condition - e. a description of any hydrologic features or geologic features located within one mile of the proposed well(s) site(s),

-A well table giving data on each registered or permitted well located within one mile of the well(s) and screening the same aquifer.
+(1) A description of the hydrogeologic conditions in proximity to the well(s) that includes:

+- a. the surface geology - b. the depth interval of the proposed water bearing zone - c. the anticipated thickness of the water bearing zone - d. a statement of whether the water bearing zone is anticipated to be in unconfined or confined condition - e. a description of any hydrologic features or geologic features located within one mile of the proposed well(s) site(s), - (2) A well table giving data on each registered or permitted well located within one mile of the well(s) and screening the same aquifer.
 The well table shall include the name of the well owner, well registration or permit number, casing and screen diameter and depth settings, total well depth, and aquifer screened.
-A map shall be provided showing the

-- (1) location of the well(s) at a scale no greater than one-inch equals 1,000 feet. - (2) An estimate of the water-level drawdown that can be caused by pumping the well(s) at the permitted rate for one year and ten years at a distance of five miles from the well(s).
-Water-level drawdown contours shall be shown at ten-foot contour intervals.
+A map shall be provided showing the location of the well(s) giving the well registration or permit number at a scale no greater than one-inch equals 1,000 feet. - (3) An estimate of the water-level water-level or artesian head drawdown that can be caused by pumping the well(s) at the permitted rate for one year, and ten years and twenty years at a distance of five miles from the well(s) producing 3,000 or less acre feet per year and ten miles for well(s) producing more than 3,000 acre feet per year.
+Water-level dDrawdown contours shall be shown at ten-foot contour intervals.
+The drawdown contours should be based on simulations that isolate the effects of the requested amount of pumping.
+Application is advised to work with District staff regarding proposed volume and modeling methodology.
 The estimate of pumping effects shall be developed using the most recent TWDB approved version of the Queen City Sparta GAM or TWDB Yegua-Jackson GAM, as applicable.
 Aquifer hydraulic data available from other sources for wells located in proximity to the well(s) may be considered in estimating the water-level drawdown effects of pumping.
 Include in the evaluation an estimate of the drawdown at the locations of existing registered and permitted wells contained in the BVGCD database that screen the same aquifer as the well(s) and are located within one mile of the well(s).
-This estimate shall be developed using an analytical tool approved by the District and the best available science concerning local aquifer properties such as transmissivity and storativity. - (C) the District may adopt a guidance document to specify the required contents of the hydrogeological evaluation or report. - (D) for a single well application, an applicant may request that the District engage its hydrologist to complete the required report specified in this subsection.
-The District has complete discretion to accept or deny the applicant's request.
-If the District does agree to have its hydrologist perform the report, then the applicant is required to pay for the District's actual costs of conducting the hydrogeological study.
-The District's hydrologist will not perform a report for a multiple well application or for multiple single-well applications that are submitted less than 24 months apart. - (E) A permittee that applies for an amendment to an existing permit seeking to increase the allowable production to 800 ac-ft/yr or more, must submit a hydrogeological study under (B), above, with their amendment application.
+This estimate shall be developed using an analytical tool approved by the District and the best available science concerning local aquifer properties such as transmissivity and storativity. - (4) An evaluation regarding the effects production from the applied-forwells, if permitted, could have on the applicable desired future condition(s) adopted by the District considering: - a. the modeled available groundwater determined by TWDB; - b. the TWDB's estimate of the current and projected amount of groundwater produced under exemptions granted by the District rules;